RoZZaH/glebe/README.md

 I avoided using 'target="_blank"' for external links, I believe that unless it's a download link '_blank' breaks the back button which is especially unhelpful for mobile users or those using assistive technology.

 I downloaded [NVDA screen-reader](https://www.nvaccess.org) and tested the site to make sure it make accessible.
-This is why I used longer wording in places, so the site would 'sound' right.
-This is becoming something that web designers need to think about, not just for users with accessibility issues, but also from people accessing the site and information is new ways for example 'voice assistants' such as *Alexa* and Google.
+This is why I used longer wording in places, so the site would 'sound' right when read.
+This is becoming something that web designers need to think about, not just for users with accessibility issues, but also from people accessing the site and information in new ways for example 'voice assistants' such as *Alexa* and Google.

 ## Deployment
 This site is hosted using GitHub pages and deployed on it's own gh-pages branch.
 The deployment happens automatically becasue a service called Travis CI (Continous Improvement) watches the master branch of the **glebe** repository (via API access).
-My understanding is it uses the file <code>.tavis.yml</code> to spin up a temporay virtual machine and run it's own copy of eleventy on a copy of the '_src' files and push the resulting '_site' files to gh-pages.
+My understanding is it uses the file <code>.tavis.yml</code> to spin up a temporary virtual machine and run it's own copy of eleventy on a copy of the '_src' files and push the resulting '_site' files to gh-pages.

 To run locally, you can of course clone the repository and access the '_site' folder as html/css; if you want to edit or build the site as coded you'll need to install a copy of **11ty** which is quite straight forward using npm.
 <pre>